Gyro monorail: Scherl's car

+Scherl's railcar had two additional safety features.
+The first is that the gyroscopes would keep rotating several hours without power before they stopped completely, allowing the vehicle to be stopped long before it lost its balance.
+The second was small wheels at each corner that could be lowered to the ground to stabilize the vehicle before the gyros stopped.

+Strictly speaking, August Scherl merely provided the financial backing.
+The righting mechanism was invented by Paul Fröhlich, and the car designed by Emil Falcke.

+A Scientific American editorial questioned its practicality due to possible changes to rails and bridges.
 Although well received and performing perfectly during its public demonstrations, the car failed to attract significant financial support, and Scherl wrote off his investment in it.

 Shilovsky's work

 Following the failure of Brennan and Scherl to attract the necessary investment, the practical development of the gyro-monorail after 1910 continued with the work of Pyotr Shilovsky, a Russian aristocrat residing in London.
 His balancing system was based on slightly different principles to those of Brennan and Scherl, and permitted the use of a smaller, more slowly spinning gyroscope.
-After developing a model gyro monorail in 1911, he designed a gyrocar which was built by Wolseley Motors Limited and tested on the streets of London in 1913.
-Since it used a single gyro, rather than the counter-rotating pair favoured by Brennan and Scherl, it exhibited asymmetry in its behaviour, and became unstable during sharp left hand turns.
-It attracted interest but no serious funding.